How to Photograph Northern Lights with Your Phone (iPhone, Android) — 2026 Guide

 The One Rule That Applies to Every Phone

 Do not handhold your phone during aurora photography.
-Every aurora phone mode — Night Mode, Night Sight, Expert RAW — requires exposures of 10 seconds to several minutes.
+Every aurora phone mode, whether Night Mode, Night Sight, or Expert RAW, needs exposures of 10 seconds to several minutes.
 No amount of optical image stabilization can compensate for hand movement at those durations.
 A phone tripod mount costs under $20 and is the single purchase that will most improve your aurora phone photographs.
 If you do not have one, rest your phone face-up on a flat rock, car roof, or backpack.

 Beyond stabilization, the second universal rule is to find darkness.
 Phone cameras, even flagship models, struggle more than DSLR sensors in heavy light pollution.
-AuroraMe's light pollution map layer lets you see Bortle darkness ratings for your exact area so you can drive to a genuinely dark location before the display peaks — this single step improves phone aurora images more than any camera setting.
+AuroraMe's light pollution map layer lets you see Bortle darkness ratings for your exact area so you can drive somewhere genuinely dark before the display peaks.
+That one step does more for a phone aurora shot than any camera setting.

 iPhone Aurora Photography: Night Mode, ProRAW, and Third-Party Apps